If you spend a lot of time in your conservatory all year round, you want to ensure it’s a bright and pleasant room — no matter the weather.

 Water underfloor heating

-The type arguably most suitable for conservatories is what’s known as a high output system.
-This is because it works well in areas that are prone to extensive levels of heat loss and low levels of heat retention.
+One of the most suitable options for conservatories is a high output system.
+It works well in areas that have low levels of heat retention.

-The price varies depending on the type of system you go for, but as you can probably imagine – installing a water-based underfloor heating system can be a fairly disruptive and expensive process.
+Installation costs vary depending on the type of system you choose.
+Generally, it can be a disruptive and expensive process.

-They can be very effective if they’re up and running properly – but do bear in mind the fact that they can be a nightmare to repair if things do go wrong.
-Pipes can be hard to reach and often complicated to fix if the damage is extensive.
+While water underfloor heating is effective, it’s often difficult to repair if things go wrong.
+The pipes can be hard to reach and often complicated to fix if the damage is extensive.